 Currently, the Rural Alternative is the locally preferred alternative.
 However, a final decision will not be made by the Florida Department of Transportation (FDOT) until after a public hearing, which will be held later this year.

-The Draft Environmental Impact Statement (DEIS) is available for public review at the Bradford County Library or it can be downloaded HERE.
+The Draft Environmental Impact Statement (DEIS) is available for public review at the Bradford County Library.
 All comments must be provided no later than January 22, 2013.